 Students are eligible for a partial refund of their deposit ($415 minus the administrative fee of $93.25) if withdrawing from the program due to extenuating circumstances or within 15 days of the deposit being posted.
 After 15 days, the deposit is completely non-refundable.
 Exceptions may be determined at the discretion of Go Global.
 Any funds allocated to students through the ARA program must be returned in their entirety.

-Students who withdraw from a Global Seminar after having paid the remaining program fee are not eligible for a refund of their deposit or the program fee.
+Students who withdraw from a Global Seminar after any remaining program fees are posted are not eligible for a refund.
 Exceptions may be determined at the discretion of Go Global.
 Any funds allocated to students through the ARA program must be returned in their entirety.